cloudfoundry/gorouter/README.md

 Such a message can be sent to both the `router.register` subject to register URIs, and to the `router.unregister` subject to unregister URIs, respectively.

+### Deleting a Route

+Routes can be deleted with the `router.unregister` nats message.
+The format of the `router.unregister` message the same as the `router.register` message, but most information is ignored.
+Any route that matches the `host`, `port` and `uris` fields will be deleted.

 ### Example

 Create a simple app